Wrestling: Sushil Kumar wins trials to earn spot in India’s squad for World Championships

-Two-time Olympic medallist Sushil Kumar returns to the India squad for World Championships in Nur-Sultan, Kazakhstan after beating Jitender Kumar 4-2 in the 74 kg category.
+Two-time Olympic medallist Sushil Kumar returns to the India squad for World Championships in Nur-Sultan, Kazakhstan after beating Jitender Kumar 4-2 in the trials of the 74 kg category.
 This will be the first time in eight years that the 36-year-old will be a part of the World Championships.

 Junior world champion Deepak Punia will be a part of the 86kg category.
 All eyes, though, will on Commonwealth and Asian Games champion Bajrang Punia, who is the best in the world in his category.